-5. Subrecipient is strongly encouraged to participate in all national or state mobilization efforts in conjunction with , or at the direction of, the Highway Safety and Traffic Division.
-These mobilizations include, but are not limited to: Click It or Ticket campaign, Drive Sober or Get Pulled Over campaign, Youth Seat Belt enforcement campaign, Child Passenger Safety campaign, and quarterly enforcement efforts.
-Mobilization reporting efforts shall be completed using the online mobilization reporting form located at: https://mobilization.rejis.org/.
+5. Subrecipient is expected to participate in associated national or state mobilization efforts in conjunction with, or at the direction of, the Highway Safety and Traffic Division.
+These mobilizations include, but are not limited to: Click It or Ticket campaign, Drive Sober or Get Pulled Over campaign, Youth Seat Belt enforcement campaign, Child Passenger Safety campaign, Holiday Impaired Driving campaign, and quarterly enforcement efforts.
+Mobilization reporting efforts shall be completed using the online mobilization reporting form located at: https://mobilization.repis.org/.